 When and where are the ceremonies?

-Commencement takes place on Saturday, May 17, in the SUNY Cortland Stadium Complex.
-Graduates have their choice of attending either the morning or afternoon ceremony:
+Commencement takes place on Friday, May 15 and Saturday, May 16, in the Park Center Alumni Arena.
+Graduates have their choice of attending either the evening, morning or afternoon ceremony:

-The Stadium Complex gate will open one hour prior to each ceremony.
-Overflow seating will be available in the Park Center Alumni Arena for each ceremony.
+The Arena will open one hour prior to each ceremony.
+Overflow seating will be available in the Park Center Alumni Arena.

 Is there a rehearsal for the ceremonies?

 Yes!
-Rehearsal for Undergraduate Commencement is held on Friday, May 16 at 2:30 p.m. at the Stadium Complex.
-Please report to the home stands at the Stadium Complex.
+Rehearsal for Undergraduate Commencement is held on Friday, May 15 at 2:30 p.m. in the Park Center Alumni Arena.
 All students are strongly encouraged to attend.

-What time should I be at the Stadium Complex on Commencement Day?
+What time should I be at the Alumni Arena on Commencement Day?

 How long will the ceremony last?